neerajk555/SQL-Training-exercise/module-06-subqueries-ctes/02-Guided-Step-by-Step.md

 Three guided activities to practice correlated subqueries, derived tables for top-N per group, and a non-recursive CTE pipeline.
 Each includes setup, checkpoints, common mistakes, full solutions with comments, and discussion questions.

+## 📋 Before You Start

+### Learning Objectives
+Through these guided activities, you will:
+- Write correlated subqueries that reference the outer query
+- Use derived tables (subqueries in FROM) for complex calculations
+- Build multi-step queries with CTEs for readability
+- Implement top-N per group patterns
+- Understand when to use subqueries vs joins

+### Critical Subquery Concepts
+**Correlated Subqueries:**
+- Inner query references columns from outer query
+- Executes once per outer row (can be slower)
+- Example: Latest order date per customer
+- Pattern: `SELECT (SELECT MAX(...)
+FROM table2 WHERE table2.id = table1.id)`

+**Derived Tables:**
+- Subquery in FROM clause creates a temporary result set
+- Must have an alias
+- Good for pre-aggregation before joining
+- Example: `FROM (SELECT category, SUM(sales) ...
+GROUP BY category) AS t`

+**CTEs (WITH clause):**
+- Named temporary result sets
+- More readable than nested subqueries
+- Can reference multiple CTEs in sequence
+- Great for multi-step transformations

+### Execution Process
+1. **Run complete setup** for the activity
+2. **Test subqueries independently** before embedding them
+3. **Follow each step** and verify checkpoints
+4. **Review common mistakes** specific to subqueries
+5. **Study the solution** with detailed annotations
+6. **Answer discussion questions** about performance and alternatives

+**Performance Note:** Correlated subqueries can be slow on large tables.
+Consider JOINs or window functions as alternatives when performance matters.

 **Beginner Tip:** Subqueries and CTEs make complex queries manageable.
 Build them piece by piece—test the inner query first, then wrap it.
 CTEs especially help you think clearly about multi-step logic!

 ---